djpdim/employee-tracker/README.md

 ## Installation

--   The user should clone the repository from GitHub and NPM install and MySQL.
+-   The user should clone the repository from GitHub and run NPM install.
+-   Then root into mySQL and source the schema and seed files from the db folder.

-*   You can run the app by node start or npm start.
+*   You can run the app by node server or npm start.

 ## Usage